buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 To install and run the showcase application without any interference of the operator or the rest of the solution, follow the installation guide in the readme on <https://github.com/WirePact/poc-showcase-app>.
-To install and use the whole PoC solution, please refer to the installation guide in the Appendix.
+To install and use the whole POC solution, please refer to the installation guide in the Appendix.

 ### Operator